cryptrr/browser-scripts/README.md

 One Click Javascript Scripts and Tools for the browser.

+# Installation

+1. Git clone this repo or download the browser_scripts.html

+2. Import this bookmarks file to your browser (This is a NETSCAPE Bookmark File that can be imported to Chrome and Firefox based browsers.)

+# Usage

+1. Type the name of the bookmark script into the browser addressbar.
+And select the correct one from dropdown.

-# Tested on Chrome Mobile and Desktop.
+## Tested on Chrome Mobile and Desktop.
 But primarily targets Mobile

 ## Touch DIV remover